-Local officials urge bus riders to wear face coverings amid coronavirus spread, but no enforcement planned
+King County officials urge bus riders to wear face coverings amid coronavirus spread, but no enforcement planned

 Metro has offered drivers cloth masks, suspended fare collection, instructed riders to board through back doors when possible and imposed new limits on how many passengers should be on board a bus at once to allow for social distancing.

-Sound Transit will “post prominent signage directing riders to wear face coverings,” said spokesman John Gallagher.
+Sound Transit, which provides service across three counties, will “post prominent signage directing riders to wear face coverings,” said spokesman John Gallagher.
+Sound Transit believes it cannot enforce a requirement for face coverings because there is no such statewide requirement, Gallagher said.

-“We believe the vast majority of riders will comply [with] this directive, and most have already been doing so based on our and the CDC’s past encouragement,” Gallagher said in an email.
-“However, please note that Sound Transit doesn’t have the practical or legal means to take effective action against those who refuse to comply with the directive.”
+“We believe the vast majority of riders will comply [with] this directive,” Gallagher said in an email, “and most have already been doing so based on our and the CDC’s past encouragement.”